entangled/entangled.py/README.md

 ```

 ## Get started
-To install Entangled, all you need is a Python (version 3.11) installation.
-If you use [`poetry`](https://python-poetry.org),
+To install Entangled, all you need is a Python (version &ge;3.11) installation.
+If you use [`poetry`](https://python-poetry.org), and you start a new project,

 ```
 poetry init
 poetry add entangled-cli
 ```

-The `poetry init` command will create a `pyproject.toml` file, which is the equivalent of `entangled.toml` for Python projects.
-You can edit this file to configure Entangled.
+The `poetry init` command will create a `pyproject.toml` file and a virtual environment to install Python dependencies in.
+To activate the virtual environment, run `poetry shell` inside the project directory.

-Or, if you prefer `pip`,
+Or, if you prefer plain old `pip`,

 ```
 pip install entangled-cli